 - Mistakes to be avoided

-Having a federal student loan would make you automatically entitled to receive these financial benefits.
-Under the income-driven repayment plan, the repayment period received an extension from 20 to 25 years.
-Due to the change in the situation, the payment will also change.
+Having a federal student loan would make you automatically entitled to receive several financial benefits.
+Under the Income-Driven Repayment plan, a repayment extension of up to 20 to 25 years is granted.

 As the payment is significantly smaller, more interest is paid over the length of the loan.